esehehelp/esehehelp/README.md

 - 👋 Hi, I’m @esehehelp
 - 👀 I’m interested in infrastructure
 - 🌱 I’m currently learning javascripts
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me esehehelp@gmail.com
+- 📫 How to reach me esehehelp@esehehelp.work

 <!---
 esehehelp/esehehelp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.